 The Anchor House

-A Pre-Admissions process must be completed on applicants prior to their admission to the program.
-The pre-admission process will include a conversation with the applicant (if possible), the professional making the referral, the parent/guardian, and any other parties to the applicant’s case.
+A Pre-Admission's process must be completed on applicants prior to their admission to the program.
+The pre-admission's process will include an interview with the applicant, the professional making the referral, the parent/guardian, and any other parties to the applicant’s case.

-The parent/guardian/legal custodian/applicant will each complete an Application/Intake study for services to place the child.
+The parent/guardian/legal custodian/applicant will complete an Application/Intake study for services to place the child.

 • Comprehensive Psychological Evaluation

 • Most recent OHFSA (Out of Home Family Services Agreement) and/or PCP (if applicable)

 • Diagnostic Summary (if applicable)

 • Summary of recent IEP or related school information